BenGor/FileBundle/docs/basic_configuration.md

 }
 ```

+In order to use **Gaufrette** filesystem (it's recommended way over Symfony filesystem), you need to install,
+enable and configure the `knp-gaufrette-bundle` bundle so, you should follow the bundle's [documentation][1].

 Next, you have to configure the bundle to work with the specific needs of your application inside
 `app/config/config.yml`:
 ```yml